digdir/designsystemet/README.md

 We are using Figma as our design tool, and we are extracting tokens directly from Figma that can be used in code.
 These tokens are defined in the [figma-design-tokens repository](https://github.com/Altinn/figma-design-tokens).
 New components should ideally be using design tokens from there to define their layout.
 Before work is started on the component, you should discuss with the UX group first, because they need to define the tokens for the components.

-#### Classname naming conventions

-Using [BEM naming convention](http://getbem.com/naming/) gives a pretty clear view of what parts are the "root" and what parts are the "children", and is preferred.
-This also helps you think about when a component grows too big, and should be split into smaller isolated parts.

 ## Testing
 * `yarn test`
 * `yarn lint`